WeblateOrg/weblate/docs/admin/access.rst

 .. warning::

     Never remove the predefined Weblate groups and users, as this can lead to unexpected problems.
-Removing all their privileges is a thing to do if you have no use for them.
+If you have no use for them, you can removing all their privileges instead.